Idaho Senate approves Republican bill to ban abortion after six weeks

 Texas patients are rushing to get abortions before the state’s six-week limit.
 Clinics are struggling to keep up.

 In crafting their own version of the Texas law, Idaho lawmakers narrowed the list of people who can sue and be sued.
-Unlike Senate Bill 8 in Texas, which allows any private citizen to file a lawsuit, including those with no connection to the person seeking an abortion, the Idaho law can be enforced only by the abortion patient or their family members, including the father of the fetus, the patient’s children, parents, and siblings.
+Unlike Senate Bill 8 in Texas, which allows any private citizen to file a lawsuit, including those with no connection to the person seeking an abortion, the Idaho law can be enforced only by the abortion patient or their family members, including the father of the fetus and the patient’s children, parents and siblings.

 While Texas S.B.
-8 empowers private citizens to sue anyone who helps facilitate an abortion, from counselors to clinic receptionists to Uber drivers, Idaho’s bill would only allow for lawsuits against abortion providers.
+8 empowers private citizens to sue anyone who helps facilitate an abortion, from counselors to clinic receptionists to Uber drivers, Idaho’s bill would allow for lawsuits only against abortion providers.

-Abortion rights groups plan to challenge the Idaho bill if it’s signed into law, said Lisa Humes-Schulz, Vice President of Policy & Regulatory Affairs at Planned Parenthood Votes Northwest and Hawaii, who advocates for Planned Parenthood in Idaho.
+Abortion rights groups plan to challenge the Idaho bill if it’s signed into law, said Lisa Humes-Schulz, vice president of policy and regulatory affairs at Planned Parenthood Votes Northwest and Hawaii, who advocates for Planned Parenthood in Idaho.
 While the Texas abortion ban was heard by the 5th Circuit Court of Appeals, widely known as the most conservative circuit court in the country, the Idaho ban would go up through the 9th Circuit, where justices might be more open to arguments from abortion rights groups, said Humes-Schulz.

 Still, she added, “we’re not taking anything for granted.”